Effective-Altruism-UW-Madison/api.eauw.org/README.md

 ﻿# api.eauw.org

-A web API to facilitate automations and services relevant to our organization including adding emails to the mailing list, sending emails, and reading calendar events.
+An API gateway to facilitate automations and services relevant to our organization including adding emails to the mailing list, sending emails, tracking engagement, and contacting the leadership team.

 ## Getting Started